yugabyte/yugabyte-db/docs/content/preview/quick-start/linux.md

     To install `wget`:

-    * On CentOS, run `yum install wget`
+    - On CentOS, run `yum install wget`
-    * On Ubuntu, run `apt install wget`
+    - On Ubuntu, run `apt install wget`

     To install `curl`:

-    * On CentOS, run `yum install curl`
+    - On CentOS, run `yum install curl`
-    * On Ubuntu, run `apt install curl`
+    - On Ubuntu, run `apt install curl`

-1. Since each tablet maps to its own file, it is easy to create a very large number of files in the current shell by experimenting with several hundred tables and several tablets per table.
+1. Because each tablet maps to its own file, you can create a very large number of files in the current shell by experimenting with several hundred tables and several tablets per table.
 You need to [configure ulimit values](../../deploy/manual-deployment/system-config/#ulimits).

 ### Download YugabyteDB